UCLA vs. Oregon NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UCLA and its opponents have combined to score more than 60.5 points in three of seven games this season.
+- UCLA and its opponents have gone over the current 60.5-point total in three of seven games (42.9%) this season.

-- Oregon's games have gone over 60.5 points in only one opportunity this season.
+- Oregon's games have gone over 60.5 points in just one opportunity this season.

 - Saturday's total is 6.9 points lower than the two team's combined 67.4 points per game average.

-- This contest's over/under is 14.4 points more than the 46.1 these two squads combine to allow per game this season.
+- These two squads combine to allow 46.1 points per game, 14.4 fewer than this contest's over/under.

 - The Bruins and their opponents have scored an average of 61.9 points per game in 2021, 1.4 more than Saturday's total.